Happiness is Sharing a Vocabulary: A Study of Transliteration Methods: Experimental Setup

 As discussed in \Cref{sec:input_types}, different transliteration methods are likely to produce different patterns of token overlap.
 We therefore focus on analyzing overlaps between target language and pretraining languages to understand how each transliteration method benefits.
 Throughout the analysis, we compute the overlap ratio as follows:

 where $L_s$ is a set of pre-trained languages, $l_t$ the target language, and $S_l$ the set of tokens from the language $l$.
 We suppose all sets $S$ that are used to compute overlap ratio is based on the same tokenizer.
-We take overlap ratio with that of the
+The overlap ratio of $l_t$ is define as the maximum overlap achieved between $l_t$ and and any pre-trained language.

 We further break down the overlaps by length to examine which lengths contribute most to the results through shared tokens.
 The overlap ratio for tokens of length $m$ is computed as

 We compute the overlap ratio using the pre-trained language that exhibits the greatest overlap.
 Counting token overlaps across all pre-trained languages would, in most cases, cover nearly all tokens from the target language, since the tokenizer is trained on those languages.
 For a more meaningful analysis, we therefore focus on the single pre-trained language that the target language is most likely to leverage for our main analysis.
 Analyses based on overlaps with all pre-trained languages are provided in the \Cref{appx:diff_compute}.